Medina County Park District Celebrated Its 60th Anniversary on April 19, 2025

 Liverpool Meadows Nature Preserve - Liverpool Township

-Our first open area in Liverpool Township, this 104-acre preserve will feature a one-mile aggregate loop trail and views of the Rocky River.
+This will be the second area to open in Liverpool Township in 2025.
+The 104-acre preserve will open by year's end and feature a one-mile aggregate loop trail and views of the Rocky River.

 Get outside and fish at your Medina County parks this spring.
 Participants who fish at five or more designated fishing areas between March 20 and June 19 and turn in their completed forms to the Oenslager Nature Center between June 20 and July 6, 2025 will receive an award (while supplies last).
 This program is open to all ages; one award per person.
 Download the form at www.medinacountyparks.com or visit nature